Appendix B: Computer-Based Item Types

 • Multiple Select—The student must select all correct choices to receive credit.

-• Partial Credit—The student must respond to a stimulus by providing a direct response to the test examiner who then rates the response by assigning a weighted score, using the rubric provided in the DFA.
+• Partial Credit—The student must respond to a stimulus by providing a direct response to the TE who then rates the response by assigning a weighted score, using the rubric provided in the DFA.

 Zones